jenskutilek/RoboChrome/README.md

 RoboChrome
 ==========

-Colour Fonts for RoboFont
+Color Fonts for RoboFont

-To clone including the "flat" submodule, use:
+To clone including the `flat` submodule, use:

     git clone --recursive https://github.com/fontfont/RoboChrome

-When you "Download ZIP", the "flat" submodule is missing, preventing RoboChrome from launching, so please use the git clone command if possible.
+When you ‘Download ZIP’, the `flat` submodule is missing, preventing RoboChrome from launching, so please use the git clone command whenever possible.